rawnly/react-generated-form/README.md

           value: 16,
           message: 'The password must be maximum 16 characters.'
         }
+      }
     },
-      xs: 12,
-      md: 6
-    },
     {
-      name: 'password_confirm', // with the suffix `_confirm` the form auto validates the fields, so you don't need to manually check values.
+      // with the suffix `_confirm` the generated form
+      // auto validates the fields, so you don't need to manually check values.
+      name: 'password_confirm',
       label: 'Confirm Password',
       required: true,
-      xs: 12,
-      md: 6
+      groupClassName: 'w-2/4'
     }
   ]